geektalent1010/buddies.net/README.md

 - to enhance the IDE's autocomplete we are using a helper to generate the ide helper file. for more [details](https://github.com/barryvdh/laravel-ide-helper)
 - the env file is encrypted, forge has the encryption key. the file is restored by forge after each deploy.
     - important note: Do not push `.env.example` because forge will use it as `.env` [read more](https://forge.laravel.com/docs/sites/deployments.html)
-- in order to merge a PR:
+- in order to merge a PR into master:
   - an approval is required
   - `duster` status check needs to pass
   - branch must be in sync with master
+- staging deployment can be performed by using `Deploy to Staging` github action from the workflows